What’s the Difference Between the GMAT and GRE? | Fortuna Admissions

 Level of Difficulty

 People often ask which test is more difficult.
-But the question is really which one is more difficult for you?
-Depending on your background and strengths, you may find one test easier than the other, but you may find your friend has a completely different opinion.
+But the real question is, which one is more difficult for you?
+Depending on your background and strengths, you may find one test easier than the other, but your friend may have a completely different opinion.

 Verbal Section

 The GRE’s verbal section is generally thought of as more challenging than the GMAT’s.
-Getting a top score on the GRE requires an extensive vocabulary, as reading comprehension, text completion and sentence equivalence will all test your knowledge of the meaning of a variety of words.
+Getting a top score on the GRE requires an extensive vocabulary; reading comprehension, text completion and sentence equivalence problems will all test your knowledge of the meaning of a variety of words.
 If you are someone who is a prolific reader, you may breeze through this section.
-However, if you are someone who is a non-native English speaker or whose vocabulary could use some expanding, you will probably need to memorize around 1000 words to do well in this section.
-The GMAT focuses more on grammar with its sentence correction, as well as reading comprehension and critical reasoning, topics which may be a little easier for some people.
+However, if you are someone who is a non-native English speaker or whose vocabulary could use some expanding, you will probably need to memorize about 1,000 words to do well here.

 Whether you study on your own, with a prep course, or with a tutor, it is important to make sure you are properly prepared so you can hit your target score.
-It’s tough to see a great application derailed because an applicant doesn’t get the test score they want.
+At Fortuna, many of us have sat in the admissions office and can attest that it’s sad to see a great application derailed because an applicant bombed their test.

 One other thing to keep in mind is that if you switch from one test to the other, you will need to do some new review, but you won’t need to start from scratch.
 Some of the concepts you have been learning will carry over from the GMAT to the GRE and vice versa.

-Which Do Business School Prefer: GMAT or GRE?
+Which Do Business Schools Prefer: GMAT vs GRE?

 Which Test Should You Take?

-Figure out which test you want to take based on which one plays to your strengths, not which one you think people expect you to take.
+That said, figure out which test you want to take based on which one plays to your strengths — not which one you think people expect you to take.
 Even people in consulting and finance are now submitting applications with GRE scores.
-(The only other consideration is that some consulting and finance programs ask for a GMAT score.
-They may also accept a GRE, but if you have a particular company in mind, it’s worth finding out now whether they care about GMAT vs. GRE.)

 The best way to decide is to take a full practice GMAT and GRE.
 Many online study programs offer free sample tests, and it’s worth taking the time upfront to make sure you are studying for the right test.
-Once you’ve taken the practice tests, you may have an instinctive feel for which one is a better fit.
-And you may also see a difference in the predicted scores.
-Check the average scores at the schools you are targeting and see which test is more likely to give you a score in that range.
+Once you’ve taken the practice tests, decide which one feels like a better fit for you.
+You may see a difference in the predicted scores.
+Check the average scores at the schools you are targeting, and see which test is more likely to give you a score in that range.

 Final Words